mayawagon/mayawagon.github.io/worklog.md

 - wrote Ecosystem section of t4sj final report

 ## 11/22/17
-- Emailed Naila about DiscoTech, community engagements, and government partnerships
+- Set up meeting with Naila about DiscoTech, community engagements, and government partnerships
+- Half a round of edits on t4sj final report
+- FINALLY responded to Selvon about regular check-ins
+- Talked to Diana at the Brooklyn Collection about [Community Webs](https://archive-it.org/blog/projects/community-webs/): Empowering Public Libraries to Create Community History Web Archives and the Memory Lab grant application

 ### to-do today
 - Let Restoration Corp know about Bklyn Library Plans
 - write up a design lesson plan for Web Literacy Curriculum
-- set time to meet with Selvon every other week
 - distribute needs assessments to team, branches, partners, etc.
 - Tell TYTHE that we want PDFs back
 - ask TRSs what equipment/support they could provide to DiscoTech, and when